synic/noun.nvim/README.md

 **project.nvim** is an all in one neovim plugin written in lua that provides superior project management.

+This is a fork of https://github.com/ahmedkhalf/project.nvim, which appears to be a dead project.
+There are quite a few unanswered issues and pull requests.
+I had some changes I wanted to make so I forked it.

 ![Telescope Integration](https://user-images.githubusercontent.com/36672196/129409509-62340f10-4dd0-4c1a-9252-8bfedf2a9945.png)

 ## ⚡ Requirements